Neuralink: Elon Musk’s brainchild may soon start human trials

 A job posting for a clinical trial director indicates that the brain-computer interface start-up is gearing up for human trials – but it doesn’t have FDA approval yet.

-The San Francisco-headquartered neurotechnology company was co-founded in 2016 by Musk and a bunch of experts in neuroscience and robotics.
+The San Francisco-headquartered neurotechnology company was co-founded in 2016 by Musk along with experts in neuroscience and robotics.
 It aims to assist people with paralysis in interacting with devices such as computers and phones in a more naturalistic way.

-Neuralink has been working on a brain-computer interface activated through a chip that can be implanted into in the human brain.
-It has previously trialled the technology with pigs and monkeys successfully and is now potentially looking to take it to the next level.
+Neuralink has been working on a brain-computer interface activated through a chip that could be implanted into the human brain.
+It has previously trialled the technology with pigs and monkeys and is now potentially looking to take it to the next level.

 The successful candidate will help build and lead the team responsible for enabling clinical research activities for Neuralink and developing “the regulatory interactions that come with a fast-paced and ever-evolving environment”.

-In 2020, Musk said that the start-up had secured approval for ‘breakthrough device designation’ from the US Food and Drug Administration.
-While this does not imply approval, the designation can speed up the regulatory process for its devices.
+In 2020, Musk said that the start-up had secured breakthrough device designation from the US Food and Drug Administration (FDA).
+While this does not imply approval, the designation can speed up the regulatory process for high-potential medical devices.

+In the long term, Musk hopes the Neuralink devices will enable people to achieve “superhuman cognition” – an achievement that may alleviate Musk’s own fears around AI superiority.
+The company’s first product, the N1 Link device, is an implant that transmits data via a wireless connection.

 The start-up raised $205m in Series C funding last July, led by Dubai-based investment firm Vy Capital.
 A group of individual investors also contributed, including former Y Combinator president Sam Altman, Coinbase co-founder Fred Ehrsam, and PayPal co-founder Ken Howery.